 Node types: METHOD, METHOD_PARAMETER_IN, METHOD_RETURN, LOCAL, BLOCK, MODIFIER

 The term method is used in object-oriented programming languages to refer to a procedure that is associated with a class.
 The term is used here in a broader sense to refer to any named block of code.
 This code may or may not be defined to be associated with a type.
 The method consists of a method header and a method body.
-The method header is given by a name, a formal return parameter, and finally, a list of formal input parameters and corresponding output parameters.
-The method body is simply a block of statements as illustrated below.
+The method header is given by a name, a formal return parameter and a list of formal input parameters and corresponding output parameters.
+The method body is simply a block of statements.

 In the CPG, each method is represented by a designated method node (type METHOD) that contains the method name in particular.
-Methods are connected to their method input parameters (type METHOD_PARAMETER_IN), return parameter (type METHOD_RETURN), modifiers (type MODIFIER), and locals (type LOCAL) via AST edges.
-Finally, the method node is connected to a block node (type BLOCK), which represents the method body.
+Methods are connected to their method input parameters (type METHOD_PARAMETER_IN), return parameter (type METHOD_RETURN), modifiers (type MODIFIER) and locals (type LOCAL) through AST edges.
+The method node is connected to a block node (type BLOCK), which represents the method body.

 In the CPG, a method invocation is represented by a designated call node (type CALL).
-Arguments are either identifiers (type IDENTIFIER), literals (type LITERAL), other calls (type CALL), or method references (type METHOD_REF).
+Arguments are either identifiers (type IDENTIFIER), literals (type LITERAL), other calls (type CALL) or method references (type METHOD_REF).
 Each argument has an argument index property (type ARGUMENT_INDEX) to indicate with which parameter it is associated.
-Calls are connected to their arguments through outgoing AST edges, and are associated with their corresponding method-instance (type METHOD_INST) via their METHOD_INST_FULL_NAME property.
-Method-instance nodes represent concrete instantiations of method declarations, that is, method declarations along with type parameters.
-Method nodes are connected to type arguments (type TYPE_ARGUMENT) via AST edges, and are associated with their corresponding method via their METHOD_FULL_NAME property.
+Calls are connected to their arguments through outgoing AST edges, and are associated to the called method via their METHOD_FULL_NAME property.

-In addition to identifiers, literals, and calls, method references (type METHOD_REF) are allowed to represent locations in the code where a method is not called, but referenced, as is the case for programming languages where methods are first-class citizens.
-Method references are connected to method instances via reference edges (type REF).
+In addition to identifiers, literals and calls, method references (type METHOD_REF) are allowed to represent locations in the code where a method is not called, but referenced, as is the case for programming languages where methods are first-class citizens.
+Method references are connected to method instances by reference edges (type REF).

 Return nodes (type RETURN) are created for each location in the method body where control is returned to the caller.
 Unconditional control flow edges are created from preceding calls to return nodes.
-All remaining nodes are connected via control flow edges (type CFG) according to execution order and constraints.
-The method node is treated as the entry node of the control flow graph.
+All remaining nodes are connected by control flow edges (type CFG) according to execution order and constraints.
+The method node is treated as the entry node of the Control Flow graph.
 Finally, a designated block node (type BLOCK) is created for the method body, and creates outgoing AST edges to all expressions that correspond to statements.